 First, you need a blender.

 There are a lot of blenders out there and while we will get into detail about them later lets just say there are 2 kinds, regular and high performance.
 Regular is what most kitchens have for occasionally mixing drinks.
-High performance are those blenders that are considered "heavy duty" with 2+ horsepower, designed for regular use for a variety of applications, like the Blendtec Total blender and the Vitamix 5200, that green smoothie enthusiasts and raw foodists tout as an absolute necessity.
+High performance are those blenders that are considered "heavy duty" with 2+ horsepower, designed for regular use for a variety of applications, like a Vitamix or a Blendtec, that green smoothie enthusiasts and raw foodists tout as an absolute necessity.

 It is not necessary to have a high performance blender to make green smoothies, but as they become a staple in your life, you will consider purchasing one.
 Why a high performance blender then?
 Because it’s all about texture: a smoother green smoothie is better tasting and more palatable.